 Snorkeling has been a big part of cruising for me.
 And I’ve learned that not all snorkeling gear is created the same.
 Comfort and durability are key, but don’t have to break the bank.

-You can buy inexpensive snorkel sets for $30 or less, with a mask, snorkel and very basic fins.
+You can buy inexpensive snorkeling gear sets for $30 or less, with a mask, snorkel and very basic fins.
 They’re okay as an introduction to snorkeling but better gear will make it much more enjoyable.
-But you don’t have to jump all the way to the most expensive gear, either.
+But you don’t have to jump all the way to the most expensive snorkeling gear, either.
 Decent gear means that you’ll spend a lot less time adjusting it to try to get it to fit and it will last far longer (my fins are 19 years old!) as well as be more comfortable.
 Plus it’ll help you be more efficient and use less energy — so you can snorkel longer and see more.

-My thoughts on what makes some gear better than others, along with several of my choices (most are new models of my older gear).
+My thoughts on what makes some snorkeling gear better than others, along with several of my choices (most are new models of my older gear).

+Your mask is arguably the most important part of your snorkeling gear.
 A mask that leaks is miserable.
 You’re constantly having to get water out, either by purging or by actually dumping water out.
 The silicone that is being used in the mask seals today are much improved from the plastics of 20 years ago, and it’s now much easier to get a mask that seals easily.

 First off, make sure that no hair is under the mask — this can be a real problem for guys with beards and/or mustaches.
 Silicone masks are much better sealing even with facial hair than plastic and PVC.